mguardarini/mguardarini/README.md

 # Hello Everyone, I'm Mauro!

-## I'm Software Developer from Brazil since 2014 ~ 2015
+## I'm Software Engineer from Brazil since 2014 ~ 2015

-I have more than 6 years of experience in software development.
+I have more than 8 years of experience in software development.

 Currently working as a Software Engineer in Nubank